gpgpu-sim/cutlass-gpgpu-sim/README.md

 If all of the above step has been done properly then running the kernels is simple.

-make
-#Verify that executable has been linked to GPGPU-Sim by using ldd command.
+make (Verify that executable has been linked to GPGPU-Sim by using ldd command.)
-#Running the tests
-./cutlass-test
+./cutlass-test (Running the tests)

 If you see Result Verified then everything is good to go.